“80% of executives think that their current business models are at risk.”– according to McKinsey.

 Developing a product in increments is the way most tech companies function.
 Whether it is Amazon and its range of Echo or One Plus and its range of phones.

 Utilizing their existing technology, these companies play their own market encouraging and enticing their customers to upgrade and keep up with their innovation.

 6. Process Innovation

 Process innovations are in a way similar to structure innovations – both these kinds of innovation involve changing the way things work inside your company.
-Process innovation challenges you to think of ideas out of the box so as to bring out what is unique to your company.
+The process innovation challenges you to think of ideas out-of-the-box so as to bring out what is unique to your company.
 These innovations call for you to modify your core competency, as a company.

 Process innovation happens by changing the activities and operations of your company.
 Unlike other innovations that push you towards revolutionizing a product, this pushes you to make the journey more rewarding.
 Some of the ways in which process innovation may occur is in IP strategy or a shift in the method and process of building a certain product.

 Fast fashion has revolutionized the industry.
 An industry that was essentially driven by seasons and ramps.
 H&M, by working on collections that were not dictated by these terms but the needs of the market escalated its growth by a small change in business as usual.